20 Top Things to Do in Iowa

 - Photo Courtesy of Waterloo Convention and Visitors Bureau

 A burgeoning museum campus is turning this former manufacturing town (population: 66,600) into an overnight destination for history buffs.
-Sullivan Brothers Iowa Veterans Museum, opened in late 2008, tells the stories of America's wars through the lens of five brothers from Iowa who perished in World War II.
+Sullivan Brothers Iowa Veterans Museum tells the stories of America's wars through the lens of Iowans, such as the five Sullivan brothers who died in World War II.
 Bluedorn Science Imaginarium makes science fun for kids with optical illusions, plasma gloves and more.
 Rensselaer Russell House Museum, built in 1861, has been restored to 1890s Victorian splendor.
-All are part of Grout Museum District.
-(319) 234-6357; groutmuseumdistrict.org
+All are part of Grout Museum District. groutmuseumdistrict.org

 Iowa City's education scene

-The University of Iowa is a cornerstone of this community (population: 68,000), which enjoys a vibrant culture.
-The Iowa City Pedestrian Mall (pictured) is an approximately 12-block area downtown that houses many of the city's best shops, college clubs and restaurants; downtowniowacity.com.
-Prairie Lights Books, a downtown icon, features three-and-a-half stories of books plus a coffee house where writers Robert Frost, Carl Sandburg and Langston Hughes visited.
-(800) 295-2665; prairielights.com
+The University of Iowa is a cornerstone of this community; highlights for visitors include the Old Capitol Museum (oldcap.uiowa.edu) and the University of Iowa Museum of Natural History (mnh.uiowa.edu).
+The Iowa City Pedestrian Mall (pictured) is an approximately 12-block area downtown that houses many of the city's best shops, college clubs and restaurants (downtowniowacity.com).
+Prairie Lights Books, a downtown icon, features three-and-a-half stories of books plus a coffee house where writers Robert Frost, Carl Sandburg and Langston Hughes visited (prairielights.com).

-About 12 miles east of Iowa City, you can learn about Herbert Hoover's boyhood in Iowa and wander through 81 acres of tallgrass prairie at the Herbert Hoover National Historic Site.
-(319) 643-2541; nps.gov
+About 12 miles east of Iowa City, you can learn about Herbert Hoover's boyhood in Iowa and wander through 81 acres of tallgrass prairie at the Herbert Hoover National Historic Site (nps.gov).

 National Balloon Classic